-However brutal his methods, Diocletian wasn’t just another self-interested despot; he was, whatever else he may have been, a genuine Roman patriot.
+However brutal his methods, Diocletian wasn’t just another self-interested despot; he was a genuine Roman patriot.
 He proved this first of all by voluntarily stepping down from his throne in AD 305, then proved it again through the system of imperial power sharing which he attempted to leave as his legacy.
 The empire was to be governed henceforward by a Tetrarchy: a “Rule of Four.”
 Two senior emperors, known as Augusti, would each be responsible for half of the realm, administrating either its western or its eastern reaches.
 Each Augustus would choose a junior emperor, known as a Caesar, to be his deputy and eventual successor.
-There would be just one restriction on his choice of a Caesar: he could not choose one of his own relations.
+There would be just one restriction on his choice of a Caesar: he could not choose a member of his own family.
 Thus the imperial thrones would, theoretically at least, be freed from the tyranny of bloodlines, would instead become true meritocracies.

-It looked like a reasonable compromise on paper.
-But alas, in the real world of Roman egomania, such a council of proud autocrats could only lead to civil war among its members.
+It looked like a thoroughly reasonable plan on paper.
+But alas, in the real world of Roman egomania, such a division of power among proud autocrats could only lead to civil war.
 This it did in AD 306, just one year after Diocletian’s voluntary abdication, and even as the Great Persecution — another of the legacies he left behind — was still going on.

-Both were still ongoing yet six years later, when one of the two most important principals in the civil war, an accomplished general named Constantine, swept down from the north toward Rome — for Rome was still the real first city of the empire, despite Diocletian’s move of the official capital to Mediolanum, and it was then in the hands of his arch-rival Maxentius.
+The same was true six years later, when one of the two most important principals in the civil war, an accomplished general named Constantine, swept down from the north toward Rome — for Rome was still the real first city of the empire, despite Diocletian’s move of the official capital to Mediolanum, and it was then in the hands of Constantine’s arch-rival Maxentius.
 Standing on the northern shore of the Tiber River, facing an enemy army that outnumbered his by two to one, Constantine cast about in his mind for a god to whom to appeal for aid.
 He hit upon, of all possibilities, the strange monotheistic deity of the Christians, the persecution of whom he had never really agreed with.
 Trusting his instinct, he began to pray.
 And then there came a vision, as described 30 years later by his hagiographer Eusebius: